-Over the last decade my commitment to social transformation includes an active participation with Afrikaner society through my involvement with the Dutch Reformed Church in leadership positions.
-I am the chairperson of the Season of Human Dignity, an initiative of the four churches in the Dutch Reformed family.
+Over the last decade my commitment to social transformation included an active participation with Afrikaner society through my involvement with the Dutch Reformed Church in leadership positions.
+I served as the chairperson of the Season of Human Dignity, an initiative of the four churches in the Dutch Reformed family.

 I also engage in reflection on and participation in the recording of narrative practices, as well as supporting researchers and practitioners with the recording of narrative practices.
 I actively pursue opportunities to present and write papers for academic as well as public readers.

 Since 2005 I have developed collaboration with Norwegian family therapy offices in Trondheim and Stavanger.
 I have presented workshops and done consultation in South Africa and in Norway.
 These colleagues have also become involved in various community projects in South Africa which have benefitted significantly from their generous contributions.

 In 2017 I bought and renovated a property in Bright Street, Somerset West.
 It was my dream to create a space from which I can work as a psychologist while sharing it with younger practitioners.
 The five colleagues (four psychologists and a speech therapist) who have joint me in the building make for a vibrant professional environment.

 My community participation is now focused on journeying with an inter-racial group called Walking Together.
 I am also a director of an NPO, The Social Justice Agency (TheSJA) that addresses social justice issues, particularly in terms of economic inequality and racism in South Africa.